Electric Scooter Warranty and Returns Guide – Gotchas and Fine Print, Simplified

 Incorrect riding

 Most user manuals clearly state how to ride the electric scooter.
-Even if they don’t, the rules are often pretty straightforward and common-sense:
+Even if they don’t, the rules are often pretty straightforward and common sense:

 Battery and charger warranties

-The reason behind this is the decreasing battery lifespan, something that occurs in all electronic devices today.
-While there are some steps you can take to increase the battery lifespan, the batteries wearing out is just a fact of life for scooters.
-Typically, after 2 to 3 years, or 300 to 500 full charge cycles (whichever of those comes first), your battery will be worn out to a point where you will probably need to get a new one.
+After 2 to 3 years or 300 to 500 full charge cycles (whichever of those comes first), your battery will be worn out to a point where you will probably need to get a new one.

-Manufacturers are well aware of this, and simply play it safe by usually giving just 6 months of warranty on the battery.
 Still, some brands do provide the same warranty for the battery as for the rest of the scooter, which is always much welcome.

 Return periods and return policies